vrtmrz/obsidian-livesync/docs/settings.md

 #### Maximum file size

 Setting key: syncMaxSizeInMB
 (MB) If this is set, changes to local and remote files that are larger than this will be skipped.
-If the file becomes smaller again, a newer one will be used.

 #### (Beta) Use ignore files